 So, you may be wondering: What is this Evolution/Revolution that’s going on?

 I believe – and it’s my own personal theory, by the way, which is validated by many scientists- that this rise of technology is imprinting itself as an evolutionary form of behavior.
-We see, we don’t explain.
-In film, how a character acts or reacts to a specific incident or event illuminates their character, reflects their value systems and morality, and reveals who they are more by their actions, than their words.
+We see, we don’t explain in film, how a character acts or reacts to a specific incident or event.
+Their behaviors illuminate their character, reflect their value systems and morality, and reveal who they are more by their actions than their words.
 Because of this evolutionary process, things are changing; we’re seeing the same things, we’re just seeing them differently.

 But digital moved us to a different level.
-Digital technology is different:, all signals, or bites of information, are read as being the same – they are read, or interpreted as one component.
+Digital technology is different: all signals, or bites of information, are read as being the same – they are read, or interpreted as one component.
 So, all bytes of sound, picture and music are read as one unit of information.
-Like making soup -you take all the ingredients, (the analog) then put them in the pot and when they all blend together, and you have soup (digital.)
-You can’t separate the ingredients because they’re now one.
+Like making soup, you take all the ingredients (the analog), then put them in a pot, and when they’re all blended together… you have soup (digital).
+You can’t separate the ingredients, because they’re now one!

 Here’s an example of what I’m talking about.
 Look at a classic film like Casablanca.
 There’s a scene in the first act where the German, Major Strasser, invites Rick to join them at their table for a drink.
 He begins to ask Rick questions: What’s your “profession,” he asks?
-“Drunkard,” Nick replies.
+“Drunkard,” Rick replies.
 Already you hear his rebellious nature.
 Irritated, the German pulls out his little black book and begins to tell us all about Rick.
-It’s all expository dialogue designed to give us information about who Rick is, his past, where he came from, and it reveals to us why he might be a potential danger to the Nazi’s in Casablanca.
+It’s all expository dialogue designed to give us information about who Rick is, his past, where he came from, and this exposition reveals why he might be a potential danger to the Nazis in Casablanca.
 It’s all words, talking heads.
-Yes, it still works, but it’s the old, classic way of giving us necessary information to move the story forward.
+Yes, it still works, but it’s the old, classic way of giving us information that’s necessary to move the story forward.
 You’ll see this style in The Hustler, The Apartment, and many other films.

 But, here’s the new way of giving us the same character exposition for Rick.
-In the beginning of The Bourne Ultimatum, Jason Bourne is riding in a train and is reading a newspaper.
+At the beginning of The Bourne Ultimatum, Jason Bourne is riding on a train and is reading a newspaper.
 He sees his name in the paper and as he reads the story, we cut into bits and pieces of Bourne’s visual memories.
 These visual fragments serve an expository function the same way that Major Strasser’s reading about Rick’s character in Casablanca does.
 If we’ve never seen any of the Bourne series we learn things about him that were in the previous two films.
 And, it’s done in a little more than a minute.
 All pictures, no words.
-In Casablanca the information is simply inserted into the story line, (like the love story told in flashback between Rick and Ilsa), whereas in the Bourne films, these bits and pieces of memory are integrated into the story line.
+In Casablanca, the information is simply inserted into the story-line, (like the love story told in flashback between Rick and Ilsa), whereas in the Bourne films, these bits and pieces of memory are integrated into the story-line.